N.C. County’s Power May Be Out for Days After Power Stations ‘Targeted’ in Armed Attacks

 The sheriff confirmed that firearms had been involved in the attacks.
 “They pulled up—somebody did—and opened fire on the substation,” he said, describing the first of two near-identical incidents.
 He was unable to comment on a possible motive, or whether the assaults rose above vandalism, saying it was up to federal investigators to decide what constitutes domestic terrorism.

-Rainey’s posts “turned out to be nothing,” according to Fields.
-When asked by a reporter how deputies had determined that, the sheriff answered, “We, uh, did law enforcement.”
-No links between the drag show and the substation attacks had been established as of Sunday, he added.
+No link between the show and the substation attacks had been established as of Sunday, according to Fields.
+“Is it possible?
+Yes.
+Anything’s possible,” he said.
+“But we’ve not been able to tie anything back to the drag show.”

+The power had gone out in the Sunrise Theater in downtown Southern Pines about an hour into the show, titled “Downtown Divas,” but host Naomi Dix was able to keep the revue going.
+“I asked that everyone turn on their phone flashlights to illuminate the room,” she told The News & Observer, adding that she then led the crowd in a rendition of Beyoncé’s ‘Halo.’

-“We faced something last night here in Moore County that we’ve never faced before, but I promised you we’re gonna get through this, and we’re gonna get through this together,” Fields said.
+At the press conference, Fields promised that officials were working around the clock to get operations back to normal.
+“We faced something last night here in Moore County that we’ve never faced before, but I promised you we’re gonna get through this, and we’re gonna get through this together,” he said.

 A spokesman for Duke Energy, Jeff Brooks, said that the agency was “pursuing multiple paths of restoration” and “looking at some pretty sophisticated repairs” after multiple pieces of equipment in both substations were damaged in the attacks.
 Some pieces would need to be replaced entirely, meaning a “multi-day restoration for most customers,” he added.